Quick Facts

 - American Bar Association (ABA) approved program

-The Legal Studies Program is perfect for students thinking about a career in the legal profession, including positions in government, public law, and business law.
+A major in legal studies is perfect for students thinking about a career in the legal profession, including positions in government, public law, and business law.
 Of more than 1,000 paralegal education programs in the country, Ball State's is one of fewer than 300 approved by the American Bar Association.
 Learn more about what this means for your education by visiting

 : ABA Standing Committee on Paralegals.